Long Vowel Patterns

 ENCODE (put letter sounds into writing)

 Manipulate words – Word Building and Substitution-change one sound at a time to make new words.
+Find more at the word families and ladders Pinterest board.

 Pattern matching – Write words with the patterns in columns under the correct pattern – Bookmark freebie.